 few years regarding the health effects of air pollution at

 levels currently common in Europe.

 - There is sufficient evidence to strongly recommend

 further policy action to reduce levels of

-in air.
 This would lead to considerable health benefits.

 - Further targeted research and subsequent systematic